Hair follicle drug tests they can determine if a person has been using drugs or misusing prescription medications in the previous 3 months.

 Hair samples that produce a positive result for ELISA testing will undergo a second test, such as GC-MS. A positive result with confirmatory testing means that the laboratory confirmed the presence of specific drug metabolites in the person’s hair sample.

-If the hair sample is contaminated or something goes wrong during the testing, the laboratory may declare the result to be inconclusive.
+If the hair sample is contaminated or something goes wrong during testing, the laboratory may declare the result to be inconclusive.
 In these cases, a person may need to provide a new hair sample to the laboratory.

 Hair follicle drug tests can determine whether a person has been using certain substances within the past